chuckstack/chuckstack.github.io/src-ls/stack-local.md

 One option to get started is to create a local technology co-op.
 The purpose of the co-op is to provide shared resources for the benefit of local organizations.

-Starting the co-op is incredibly simply:
+Starting the co-op is reasonably simply:

 - Purchase a seat in the [stack-academy](./stack-academy.md) - you only need one.
 - Find 2 to 3 people from your local community that [fit this description](./blog-chuck-stack-it-job-description-assessment.md).